Leyland Tiger Cub: Exports

 Major export markets for the Tiger Cub were Ceylon (Sri Lanka), Denmark, Ghana, the Netherlands, India, Jamaica, New Zealand and Portugal.
 Leyland often sold export batches with Metro Cammell Weymann bodywork, but bodies were also produced by other UK firms and by local coachbuilders.

 In Australia, the Metropolitan Transport Trust in Perth purchased 120 between 1965 and 1967.
 Some were also purchased by Fearne's Coaches and Melbourne-Brighton Bus Lines.

 Some second-hand Tiger Cubs were imported into Australia from Sweden and the United Kingdom in the 1970s and operated by Fearne's Coaches, Ingleburn Bus Service and Oliveri's Bus Service.

-In retrospect

-The Tiger Cub was very much the product of its straitened times, and throughout its production life faced stiff competition from the AEC Reliance.
-This had a larger capacity engine (and a vacuum brake option until 1966).
-The AEC version of the semi-automatic gearbox (Monocontrol) came as standard with a faster-engaging electro-pneumatic control.
-From 1961 when longer single decks were allowed domestic sales of the Tiger Cub began to tail off, and by 1969 the model could be considered replaced in the British Leyland catalogue by the similarly powered Bristol LH.
-BET depreciated buses and coaches on the basis of a 12-year life, so most of its examples were sold quite early, Scottish Bus Group, like many municipals, wrote its vehicles down over 15 years, with the result that most had disappeared from service in the middle 1970s.
-A number, both buses and coaches, survive into preservation.
-Overall, global sales were not as great as for the heavier Royal Tiger Worldmaster or later Leopard models but it kept Leyland in contention for home market single deckers during the 1950s.